-For patients in my medical practice struggling with anxiety or sleep disturbance I recommend two supplements—Adrenal Calm and Sweet Dreams.
+For patients in my medical practice struggling with anxiety or sleep disturbance I recommend two supplements—Adrenal Calm.
 Adrenal Calm contains herbs that shift the nervous system away from fight or flight, promotes healthy levels of cortisol and helps take the edge off.
-Sweet Dreams is a combination product that also contains melatonin and helps promote a balanced circadian rhythm.

 - Sleep at minimum seven hours each night.